JamesMunday98/AllSurveyPhotometry/README.md

 Gaia HR plotter
 Plot all photometry
 Basic Lomb-Scargle
-checkLocalStars.py - performs a search for Gaia to not bother obtaining TESS/ATLAS/Kepler photometry under certain search radius conditions (read it)
+checkLocalStars.py - performs a search for close stars using Gaia to not bother obtaining TESS/ATLAS/Kepler photometry.
+The search radius conditions reflect the pixel scale of the detector (read it)